 Years ago, many people, including the Bigheads, the Indians, and me, hoped that one day he would retrieve his invention from within him and let the world have it.
 We believed that a healthy new balance might result, and that little enough harm would come of it.
 But none of us thought that he would actually revive it.

 Now he has brought it back.
 Starting today, people everywhere will look around and know that it may be perching, hovering, or flying nearby, watching and listening to them, broadcasting to someone or many someones.
 It will enter every sanctum and enhance every view, prove any fact doubtful and any tale untrue.
-A creature of many minds, it will be so ubiquitous, and do so much for so many of us, that we may struggle to call it anything.
-We may all be unable to describe it.
+A creature of many minds, it will soon be so ubiquitous, and do so much for so many of us, that we may be unable to describe it, or to call it anything.

 * * *